lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 ## Defining Events

-When using Script Setup, events are defined with the `defineEmits` compiler macro, and emitted using the returned value (traditionally called `emit` or `emits`):
+When using Script Setup, events are defined with the `defineEmits` compiler macro:

 ```ts
 const emits = defineEmits<{